*This has been adopted from “BBC Grammar Challenge” programme

 personal approach.

-first group consists of Nouns, Pronouns and Adjectives.
-They centre on
+The first group consists of Nouns,

-the nouns as their key leader.
-The second group consists of Verbs and
+The second group consists of Verbs and Adverbs with the verbs as key

-Adverbs with the verbs as key leader.
-The last group consists of
+leader.
+The last group consists of Conjunctions, Prepositions and

-Conjunctions, Prepositions and Interjections with no key leader for they
+Interjections with no key leader for they do not have a simple

-do not have a simple relationship among them.
+relationship among them.

 Let us briefly discuss each of the eight parts of speech.